Dice Masters Keywords:

 Cleave: If a die with Cleave attacks and KOs a blocking character die with combat damage, they deal half of their A (rounded down) to another character die your opponent controls as combat damage (only once).
 (DDDM2)

-Continuous: Actions with Continuous move from the Reserve Pool to the Field Zone and can stay there at the end of the turn.
-Sometimes they’ll send themselves to the Used Pile for an effect whenever you could use a Global Ability.
+Continuous: Actions with Continuous are “used” by moving them to the Field Zone.
+They can stay there past the end of the turn.
+Usually they’ll either send themselves to the Used Pile for an effect, or allow you to send them whenever you could use a Global Ability.
+If they are sent to the Used Pile while you are the active player, they go Out of Play first.
+As with all non-character dice, Continuous dice cannot attack or block.
 (DCDM2)

 Crossover: Crossover characters have two or more types of energy.
 To purchase them you’ll need to spend at least one of each type of energy they require.
 You won’t be able to reduce their cost to avoid paying each type of energy to purchase their dice.
 They count as every type of energy you must spend to purchase their die.
 (DCDM4)